MainulDip/iOS-study/SwiftLanguageTour/swift-basic-104-advanced.md

 print("\(i.closureWithParam(1,2))") // 2
 print("\(i.closureWithParam(3,4))") // 12
 print("\(i.closureWithParam2)") // 49
-// print("\(insS.closureWithParam2(3,4))") // closureWithParam2 is not a function type, as it's been envoked already, its only an Int print("\(i.lazyClosureWithParam)") // 144
+// print("\(insS.closureWithParam2(3,4))") // closureWithParam2 is not a function type, as it's been invoked already, its only an Int print("\(i.lazyClosureWithParam)") // 144
 print("\(i.lazyFn())") // 12
 print("\(i.lazyFnWithParam(21))") // 144